Least Squares Approximation for a Distributed System: Abstract

 \section{Abstract}

 In this work, we develop a distributed least squares approximation (DLSA) method that is able to solve a large family of regression problems (e.g., linear regression, logistic regression, and Cox's model) on a distributed system.
 By approximating the local objective function using a local quadratic form, we are able to obtain a combined estimator by taking a weighted average of local estimators.
 The resulting estimator is proved to be statistically as efficient as the global estimator.
 Moreover, it requires only one round of communication.
-We further conduct shrinkage estimation based on the DLSA estimation using an adaptive Lasso approach.
+We further conduct a shrinkage estimation based on the DLSA estimation using an adaptive Lasso approach.
 The solution can be easily obtained by using the LARS algorithm on the master node.
 It is theoretically shown that the resulting estimator possesses the oracle property and is selection consistent by using a newly designed distributed Bayesian information criterion (DBIC).
-The finite sample performance and the computational efficiency are further illustrated by an extensive numerical study and an airline dataset.
+The finite sample performance and computational efficiency are further illustrated by an extensive numerical study and an airline dataset.
 The airline dataset is 52 GB in size.
 The entire methodology has been implemented in Python for a {\it de-facto} standard Spark system.
-The proposed DLSA algorithm on the Spark system takes 26 minutes to obtain a logistic regression estimator, whereas a full likelihood algorithm takes 15 hours to obtain an inferior result.\\
+The proposed DLSA algorithm on the Spark system takes 26 minutes to obtain a logistic regression estimator, which is more efficient and memory friendly than conventional methods.

 {\bf KEY WORDS: } Distributed System; Least Squares Approximation; Shrinkage Estimation; Distributed BIC.\\